December 27th 2016 – By: William Larsen – Civilians News – “News For All Views” – “The Future Of High School Education” –

 Why not teach kids the legacies of; William Wallace, Eugene V. Debs, Achilles, Mahatma Ghandi, Alexander the Great, Cesar, Augustus, and even the Buddha or Christ himself?
-In my opinion, censoring the public school system from this information leaves many students in the worst of predicaments today…… Leaving modern students to grow up without the education they deserve, lost to the lessons of the past, which I find most eloquently defined through autobiographical and biographical works.
+In my opinion, censoring the public education system from this type of information, leaves many students in the worst of predicaments today……

-Also….
-I’d like to see another Greek tradition, passed onto American education as well…..
+Beyond that, I’d also like to see another Greek tradition passed onto American education as well…..

-In fact, I believe the second Presidential debate should be changed to a 1 mile run…….
+In fact, I believe one Presidential debate should be changed to a 1 mile run…….
 This would force candidates to exude a different kind of grit/effort, while running for public office.